 How Much Does a Contractor Bond Cost?

 The cost is not the full bond amount.
 Instead, you pay an annual premium, typically between 1% and 5% of the total bond value.
 For example, if your required $20,000 bond carries a 3% premium, your cost would be $600 per year.
 Premium rates are determined by the surety based on the perceived risk of the applicant.
 Applicants with strong personal credit and solid financials generally qualify for the lowest premium rates, while those with credit challenges may pay a higher percentage.
+It is worth noting that the bond amount itself is not a cap on your liability — if a claim exceeds the bond limit, you remain personally responsible for the difference, which is a critical consideration for contractors taking on larger projects.

 Maintaining Your Bond Compliance

 After obtaining your bond, you must maintain it in good standing for the entire duration of your license.
 It is crucial to renew your bond before its expiration date to avoid a lapse in coverage, which could result in license suspension.
 Any claims filed against your bond must be addressed promptly.
 If a valid claim is paid by the surety, you are legally obligated to reimburse the surety company for the full amount, as the bond is a form of credit extended on your behalf.
+Additionally, the CCB may require proof of continuous coverage at the time of license renewal, so keeping digital and physical copies of your bond certificate and renewal notices organized is a practical habit that prevents last-minute compliance issues.